-One of the economic laws that market prices result from the product’s demand and supply status.
+One of the economic laws is that market prices result from the product’s demand and supply status.
 It means that supply and demand forces help to find the equilibrium market price.
-The equilibrium price is when the supplier is ready to sell, and the consumer is prepared to pay.
+The equilibrium price is when the supplier is ready to sell and the consumer is prepared to pay.
 However, in some products, specifically for necessities, the government steps in to ensure the prices do not fall too low or rise too high.
 Thus, the government sets the Price Floor and Ceiling for that product.

 The floor price is the least price that a seller would get for the product.
 On the other hand, the price ceiling is the maximum price beyond which a seller can’t sell.
 The primary objective is to protect the buyers and sellers from adverse price movements.

 A point to note is that a government may set both price floor and ceiling for a product.
 Or, it may set either price floor or ceiling.

 For example, suppose the farmers produce massive quantities of corn due to good weather conditions.
 The law of demand says the price drops if there is more supply.
 To ensure farmers get a reasonable corn price, the government steps in and sets the corn’s floor price.

 It is the minimum price that a seller would get for their product or service.
 Such pricing helps to protect suppliers from losses.
 The price floor is usually more than the equilibrium price.